VRConservation/neca_jpa/jpa.md

 [^mwpa]: JPAs, similar to the Marin Wildfire Prevention Authority, funded through a county-wide sales tax increase, are typically infeasible in rural areas with low tax bases.

 # Funding Options
 The abundance of state and federal funding over the past five years has led many agencies and organizations to rely heavily on grant funding for implementing restoration and infrastructure projects.
-The Trump administration's cuts in 2025, and the periodic surplus/deficit of California state funding, demonstrate the vulnerability of grant funding dependence.
+The Trump administration's cuts in 2025 and the periodic surplus/deficit of California state funding demonstrate the vulnerability of grant funding dependence.
 Many organizations are familiar with the cyclical nature of funding sources and seek to create more dependable, even-keeled funding streams, although grants can often complement stable revenue streams.

 ## Traditional
 Many of the Office of Land Use and Climate Innovation's CALFRAME feedstock aggregation pilots recognized the need for long-term funding sources and that grants are not a dependable resource to maintain an organization over time.
 Traditional funding sources are many, and a blended portfolio should help weather changes in grant cycles and tap into funding sources that can provide steady revenue.
 These options are described below, with the pluses and minuses of each summarized in ({numref}`funding`).
 Other revenue sources, such as climate bond funding, agency funding, and legislative action, are also available, but their outcomes tend to be grant-based and temporary.